Temiloluwa/sagemaker_auto_mpg/Blog.md

 ```
 ### Preprocessing Job

 The preprocessing script at `scripts/preprocessor/train.py` is executed in the preprocessing container to perform the feature engineering.
-A [Sklearn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) model is created with my `CustomFeaturePreprocessor` class as its first step, followed by a `OneHotEncoder` for categorical columns and `StandardScaler` for numerical columns.
+I create a [Sklearn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) model is using my `CustomFeaturePreprocessor` class as its first step, followed by a `OneHotEncoder` for transforming categorical columns and finally `StandardScaler` for numerical columns.
 A Sklearn pipeline is an easy way to chain multiple Sklearn transformers together.

-As a good ML Engineer you should avoid [data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)) during feature engineering.
-Since the same transformer will be applied to the validation and test sets, I excluded the first columns of the pandas dataframes because that is the target.
+As a good ML Engineer, you should avoid [data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)) during feature engineering.
+Since the same transformer is applied to the train and validation, I excluded the first columns of the pandas dataframes which is the target.
 I also fitted the model on only the train set.

-After the model is saved using joblib, it is imperative that it be compressed into a [`tar`](https://docs.python.org/3/library/tarfile.html) file so that it can successfully be imported during inferencing.
+After the model is saved using joblib, it is imperative that it be compressed into a [`tar`](https://docs.python.org/3/library/tarfile.html) file.
+Sagemaker models are archived as tarfiles else,  an error will be thrown when importing the model during inferencing.

 ``` python
 %%writefile scripts/preprocessor/train.py